wlh18/react-5/README.md

 import {Route, Switch} from 'react-router-dom';
 ```

-> Remember to use the object destructering!
+> Remember to use the object destructuring!

 Now once we have it imported, we can use it